 This is broadly defined by the 750mm rainfall isohyet and includes the tall karri, tingle, jarrah and marri forests, most of which are within public land with some areas still being logged, as well as areas of horticulture, improved pasture grazing and some plantation forests.
 Several of the catchments are used for public and private water use.

-Urban and small holder expansion, although limited by the State Forests and reserved areas, is exerting pressure particularly around Margaret River and the southern coastal areas and is expected to continue to increase as the Perth area becomes hotter, drier and less livable in future.
+Horticultural use is increasing, a trend likely to continue, leading to unsustainable pressure on water supply and stream flow.
+Urban and small holder expansion, although limited by the State Forests and reserved areas, is exerting pressure particularly around Margaret River and the southern coastal areas and is also expected to continue to increase as the Perth area becomes hotter, drier and less livable in future.